Lakshy17/ml_hackathon/README.md

 - Use the provided parameters for better balance between runtime and accuracy.

 ## License
 This project is for educational purposes.
-Modify and extend as needed!
+Modify and extend as needed.